jajvirta/jajvirta/TDD-sleep.md

         return 1 / (1 + degree * delay);
     }

-The rewardFor method is a time-inconsistent formula for rewarding delayed rewards.
+The rewardFor method is a time-inconsistent formula for giving value to delayed rewards.
 That's yet another unfortunate feature of the system.
 It means that system will disproportionally value rewards that are close in time.
 Activities that bring rewards in the distant future are heavily *discounted*.